 Coronavirus (COVID-19) information for international students

-Whether you are a first-year student, a soon-to-be graduating student, an exchange student or visiting researcher, here you will find information on study permit-related issues, as well as travel restrictions and exemptions that may affect international students, and Government of Canada programs for which international students may be eligible.
+Whether you are a first-year student, a soon-to-be graduating student, an exchange student or visiting researcher, here you will find up-to-date Government of Canada information on study permit-related issues, travel restrictions and exemptions, as well as Government of Canada programs for which international students may be eligible.

 We encourage you to consult this page regularly for the latest updates relevant to your situation.

 Consult the following Immigration, Refugees and Citizenship Canada (IRCC) news release announcing the introduction of new processes to support the safe and gradual entry international students (2020/10/02):